Supermario2018-cr/sound/README.md

 Code cleanup and formatting - 205
 Added new feature for better user experience
 Optimized algorithm for better efficiency - 657
+Added new feature for better user experience - v5.8.1